yishn/milk-lang/README.md

 // dark
 ```

-If you specify two variables, the first one will get the index or key respectively, and the second one will be the value:
+If you specify two variables, the first one will assume the index or key respectively, and the second one will assume the value:

 ```js
 for i, day in days if i >= 1: